Lightstreamer/Lightstreamer-example-StockList-client-dotnet/README.md

 If you want to install a version of this demo pointing to your local Lightstreamer Server, follow these steps:

-* Note that, as prerequisite, a windows system is required and the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
+* Note that, as prerequisite, a windows system and .NET 6.0 are required and the [Lightstreamer - Stock- List Demo - Java Adapter](https://github.com/Lightstreamer/Lightstreamer-example-Stocklist-adapter-java) has to be deployed on your local Lightstreamer Server instance.
 Please check out that project and follow the installation instructions provided with it.
 * Launch Lightstreamer Server.
 * Download the `publish.zip` file that you can find in the [latest release](https://github.com/Lightstreamer/Lightstreamer-example-StockList-client-dotnet/releases) of this project and extract it in your local file system.
 * Execute `StockListDemo.exe` and enjoy it.